Anger management: History

 In de Ira, Seneca the Younger (4 BC – 65 AD) advised for pre-emptively guarding against confrontational situations, perspective taking, and not inciting anger in anger-prone individuals.
 Other philosophers echoed Seneca with Galen recommending seeking out a mentor for aid in anger reduction.

 In the Middle Ages, saints generally advocated for meekness and humility, but some distinguished between rational anger (expressed as zeal or self-discipline to combat evil) and irrational anger (which one saint compared to a "dragon").

 Modern anger management programs are based on psychological research.
 Classical psychotherapy based anger management interventions originated in the 1970s.
 Success in treating anxiety with cognitive behavioral therapy (CBT) interventions developed by Meichebaum inspired Novaco to modify the stress inoculation training to be suitable for anger management.
-Meichebaum, and later Novaco, used each aspect of experiencing the relevant emotion as an opportunity for improvement to the patient's overall well-being.
+Meichebaum, and later Novaco, viewed each aspect of experiencing the relevant emotion as an opportunity to improve a patient's overall well-being with cogntive behavioral approches.

 Potential causes of anger issues

 Drug addiction, alcoholism, a mental disability, biochemical changes and PTSD can all lead to a person committing an aggressive act against another person.

-Prolonged or intense anger and frustration contributes to physical conditions such as headaches, digestive problems, high blood pressure and heart disease.
+Prolonged or intense anger and frustration have been linked to physical conditions such as headaches, digestive problems, high blood pressure and heart disease.

 Problems dealing with angry feelings may be linked to psychological disorders such as anxiety or depression.

-Angry outbursts can be a way of trying to cope with unhappiness or depression.
+Angry outbursts can be a way of trying to cope with underlying unhappiness or depression.

 Parenting practices, child abuse, and exposure to domestic violence all correlate with aggressive behavior in children.

 A 2013 study of children with migraine found that there was a correlation between inhibited anger and higher frequency of migraine attacks.

 PTSD is correlated with increased anger; in longitudinal studies, PTSD leads to anger, but anger does not lead to PTSD.